christophe0606/MLHelium/README.md

 Experiment with ML using Helium f16 instructions.
 It relies on CMSIS-DSP but a few additional kernels may be provided by this library when not available in CMSIS-DSP.

+It is **NOT** a new ML framework.
+It is just some examples to demonstrate that for small simple networks, CMSIS-DSP may be enough (but requires more work).

+This library is only focusing on float and small kernels with the goal of requiring the minimum of dependencies to run a model.

 If you need quantized kernels and/or use of an Arm NPU for Cortex-M, please use TensorFlow Lite for Micro and CMSIS-NN.

-This library is only focusing on float and small kernels with the goal of requiring the minimum of dependencies to run a model.

 The model must be written in C (by calling the required kernels).
 No automatic conversion from TensorFlow or PyTorch is provided.